 - The maxim of quantity: Provide the customer with all the information they need, without burdening them with superfluous details.
 “Your purchase is still under warranty and we will replace it at no charge” is an example.
 On the other hand, you would not want to say, ” You wouldn’t believe what I had to do before I got my manager to agree to replace your item for free.
 I had to email him 10 times.”
 Both responses contain the same truth and information, but adding unnecessary information may hurt your business.

 - The maxim of quality: Honesty is key in customer service.
-There is no point saying, “This has never happened before” when people can google customer reviews or complaints and see that it has indeed happened.
+There is no point in saying, “This has never happened before”, when people can google customer reviews or complaints and see that it has indeed happened.
 You may think the customer service conversation you have is contained in this call, but the caller is exposed to the experience of many others and can easily share the content of your conversation.
 Telling the truth requires less creativity, therefore creating a more consistent experience between agents.
-For example, saying that “Your shipment is delayed due to an error in printing the label.
-We are sorry and will give you a $10 credit for your next shipment” vs. “Your shipment is delayed since you gave us the wrong address on the phone.”
+For example, saying that “Your shipment is delayed due to an error in label printing.
+We are sorry and will give you a $10 credit for your next shipment” vs. “Your shipment is delayed since you provided the wrong address.”
 Altering the truth to avoid angering the customer rarely works and often creates a negative outcome.

 - The maxim of relation: the more you understand the callers and their needs, the more you can frame the conversation to make it relevant and relatable.
 If your customers are detailed-oriented engineers (or event planners), you may want to provide detailed explanations.
 If you sell services to busy executives, you may want to keep the conversation short and to the point.
-In any case, don’t go around sharing random information that is not relevant to the conversation, unless it is well crafted and serves a purpose (e.g. building a relationship)
+In any case, do not share random information that is irrelevant to the conversation, unless it is well crafted and serves a purpose (e.g. building a relationship)

 - The maxim of manner: Oh clarity!
 This is where conversations can go really wrong.
 You know things that your customers may not know so make sure you walk the customer through the explanation with a logical flow.
 Sharing your knowledge with customers makes the difference between a short and effective call or a long and confusing call.
 You also want to make sure that your call script and agent training correspond to the audience: Are you contacting PhDs?
 If so, devise a more sophisticated conversation.
 However, if your product caters to a very wide audience, you may want to aim for clarity by using the USA Today’s level of English.